 So go to the page above and let me know what you think.

 What are tenses?
 And why is the answer not: all verb structures?
 How many tenses does English really have?
 And does it matter?
 What is the semantic relationship between verb form and time?
 What is time?
 What do we mean when we talk about time?
 How do we talk about time?
 And why should this be important?

 In my introduction to the concept of the Verb Structure Circle I mentioned the technical definition of ‘tense’.
 Tense and aspect are two terms crucial to explaining, and in my opinion, understanding, the English verb structure system.
-I also noted that in ALL course books of English ALL verb structures are referred to as tenses and, as far as I can tell, ‘aspect’ is never used.
+I also noted that in many if not most course books of English ALL verb structures are referred to as tenses and, as far as I can tell, ‘aspect’ is rarely used.
 Perfect and continuous forms are commonly related to as ‘tenses’ though they are actually referred to as ‘aspects’ in linguistic literature.

-The reason I believe this issue to be important is because I believe understanding the difference could help understanding English verb structures better.
+The reason I believe this issue to be important is because I believe understanding the difference between ‘tense’ and ‘aspect’ could help understanding English verb structures’ meaning and function better.
 Continue reading

 In this post I have listed some of the internet resources and literature I have read and looked at myself and would and can recommend for anybody interested in going into the issues of food and health more deeply.
 It is, of course, an incomprehensive list and totally selective.

 There are loads of pages specifically interesting for dieticians.
 One is an American magazine:Today’s Dietician.
 We read one article from this website that was, admittedly, a little difficult.
 Nevertheless I would recommend students of nutrition, diet and health to browse through this website, especially the articles archive.
 Continue reading